tomquinonero/JSTheWeirdParts/README.md

 ```

 ### Closures
 A feature of javascript.
 It's a combination of a function and it's lexical environment.
-The function will "remember" it's outter environment.
+The function will "remember" it's outer environment.

 ``` javascript
 function buildFunction(){